TecnikOfficial/vite/README.md

 npm run build
 \`\`\`

-This will generate the optimized files in the `dist` directory.
+The built files will be in the `dist` directory.

 ## Deployment

 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

-You can also manually deploy using:

-\`\`\`bash
-npm run deploy
-\`\`\`

-## Features
+## License

-- Fast loading with Vite and instant.page
-- Responsive design for all devices
-- Interactive elements and animations
-- Service worker for offline support
+All rights reserved.